Available data

 How do I request additional aggregate data from Health eMoms?

-Health eMoms will eventually be added to the CDPHE electronic data request system, but in the meantime, additional estimates or de-identified data sets can be requested directly from the Health eMoms Program Manager.
+Health eMoms estimates or de-identified data sets can be requested directly from the Health eMoms Program Coordinator.

 Contact